getsentry/rfcs/text/0141-linking-traces.md

 TODO: This section lacks a lot of details we still need to clarify with the SnS team

+### Advantages

+- Span links allow us to link from one span to multiple other spans
+- Due to attributes, we can define various types of span links (`'sentry.link.type': 'previous_trace'`)
+- Span links are an established concept in OpenTelemetry
+- We already expose `addLink(s)` APIs in POtel SDKs which currently are non-functional.
+Adding functionality increases our interop with Otel.

+### Drawbacks

+- Implementing span links requires a lot of of changes across SDKs, ingest, SnS.
+Also there are product changes required to make use of links.

 ## [Alternative] Previous Trace Id